TatuArvela/wisp/README.md

 ## 0.1.0 TODO

 * Window
+  * Sizing
+    * Maximizing
+    * Resizing on viewport resize
+  * Hiding
     * Minimizing
-  * Maximizing
     * Restoring
-  * Resizing
+  * Positioning
-  * Repositioning and resizing on viewport resize
+    * Repositioning on viewport resize
+  * Window controls
+  * Handle situation where a window is added or deleted
 * README
 * LICENSE
 * Release pipeline with `rollup` and GitHub Actions